Boundless Washington

 Adventure for ALL.

-Boundless Washington is a grant-based program dedicated to expanding access to sports and outdoor activities for youth with disabilities across Washington State.
-In addition to pursuing their chosen activities, participants also take part in the WSLB Leadership Development Curriculum.
+Boundless Washington is a program dedicated to expanding access to sports and outdoor activities for youth with disabilities across Washington State.

-Boundless Washington is a statewide outdoor and sports leadership grant for young people with disabilities.
-The purpose of the program is twofold:
+Boundless Washington is a statewide outdoor and sports leadership program for young people with disabilities.
+The program is currently under redevelopment.

-Boundless WA was created to remove barriers and expand access to sports and outdoor activities for high school students with disabilities throughout Washington State.
+Boundless WA was created to remove barriers and expand access to sports and outdoor activities for high school-aged youth with disabilities throughout Washington State.
 We believe that every young person deserves a chance to pursue their passions, gain new skills, and experience the transformative power of the outdoors.

 History of Boundless WA